Bronx High School of Science: School publications

-There are several school publications, some produced by students, others produced by individual departments.

 The Science Survey is Bronx Science's entirely student-run newspaper.
 Students manage everything: reporting, layout, design, editing, and final production, under the supervision of the journalism advisor.
 The paper is printed using funds from its advertisers, with no fiscal school support.
 The paper is distributed on average five times per year at no charge.
 The Science Survey has been the name of the Bronx Science student newspaper since the founding of the school in 1938.

 Dynamo is the literary magazine sponsored by the English Department, consisting of original poems and stories submitted by students from all grades.
 The Observatory is Bronx Science's prize-winning yearbook.
 The yearbook office has a custom-built web server to manage its production, powered by MediaWiki and Coppermine software.

-The Biology Department sponsors two publications.
-BioNIC (the Biology News and Information Center) is an annual web publication featuring biology-related events at Bronx Science, student-written articles, opportunities, and links to helpful and interactive pages.
-Biology Journal, a joint venture between students and faculty, documents advances in the field within the school and in the outside world.
-Each themed issue contains interviews, commentaries, artwork, featured student research papers, and abstracts from every student biology research project that year.
+Vox Discipulorum is a student-led monthly publication sponsored by the World Language Department, providing students with a platform to creatively express their language and cultural experiences.
+Through essays, poems, and artwork, students showcase their linguistic skills and explore diverse cultures.

 Other department-produced publications include the annual Math Bulletin, consisting of student term papers, original student mathematics research, and topics in mathematics; Exposition, an annual production of the Social Studies Department; and Reactions, written by physical science students.